 At my university, the Office of Disability Services has a disability services testing center that students can use to take quizzes and tests assigned in the classroom, as well as midterms and final exams.
 There are single rooms with CCTVs and long tables, small cubicle-style areas, as well as other small-group testing rooms.
 This is an awesome service for students who need a modified testing area, and I am really grateful that I have access to such place to take my exams.

 Over the course of the last five semesters, I have learned a lot about what to bring to the testing center, and what to leave back at my apartment.
-I’ve gone from bringing an entire backpack worth of materials (read more about what’s in my bag for class here) to just carrying a few items.
+I’ve gone from bringing an entire backpack worth of materials to just carrying a few items.
 Here are five of the items that I always bring to the testing center with me, and five items I leave in my apartment.

 What to bring